Japanese Pop Culture: Anime & Manga

 Welcome to Tokyo, a vast, neon-lit metropolis made up of many different cities in one.

 Tokyo's blend of retro, new, and cutting-edge modernity captivates teens worldwide.
 Temples, shrines, parks, and zoos contrast with high-tech art installations at exhibits and on the sides of tall buildings.
-Pop art fans delight in places like the Tokyo Anime Center, Tokyo International Manga Library, Pokémon Center Mega Tokyo, and the Ghibli Museum, which celebrates the famous anime studio.
+Pop art fans delight in places like the Tokyo Anime Center and the Pokémon Center Mega Tokyo.
 Akihabara, the otaku district, is where anime, manga, retro video games, and cosplay coexist with niche cafés (like animal cafés with cats, dogs, owls, and even miniature pigs!)

 With a population of around 14 million, Tokyo is a city of diverse worlds!
 There’s tradition in Asakusa and new trends in Shibuya and Harajuku.
 In Chuo ward, Tsukiji and Ginza are only a few blocks apart but are complete opposites.
 Throughout Tokyo, you'll find an abundance of things to do, including trying delicious dishes.
 Get ready to expand your palate with range of Japanese favorites, such as ramen, soba, yakitori, gyoza, and anything you can grill on a stick.

 CIEE wants all our students to feel welcomed, supported, and empowered to succeed while studying abroad.
 Local CIEE staff have provided details about conditions and cultural attitudes that students with specific identities might encounter in Tokyo.

 Weekly Learning Goals